AlexBecalick/MOSAIK/README.md

 # MOSAIK

-Please cite the following paper if you use MOSAIK in your research: [MOSAIK: Multi-Origin Spatial Transcriptomics Analysis and Integration Kit](https://arxiv.org/abs/2505.11384)
+Please cite the following paper if you use MOSAIK in your research: [A.Baptista et al., MOSAIK: Multi-Origin Spatial Transcriptomics Analysis and Integration Kit, arXiv:2505.11384 (2025)](https://arxiv.org/abs/2505.11384)

-A.Baptista et al., arXiv:2505.11384  (2025)

 ## 📝 Introduction
 <p align="center">